mdmtk/docs/edge/source/guide/csp/wifi.md

 * Parm name: HexKeyWep40Encrypted
 * Description: Provide the shared secret WEP-40 key (10 hex chars) used by the network
 * Parm value input rules:
-	* String with a minimum of 10 characters and a maximum of 10 characters
+	* String with exactly 10 valid hexadecimal characters (e.g. 0-9, A-F) that collectively specify a 40 bit binary key value that can be used for either WEP encryption.
+* Currently, this parm cannot be used effectively by an MDM.

 If WEP is selected, the encryption type is WEP-104, and Protect Key is false: